platform-experience/serviceportal-widget-library/pe-form-formly/README.md

 ## Description

 This widget shows an alternative approach to build a form, adapting it to the type of content it has in input.
 It is based on Formly as main dependency.<br/>
+The submit button will send all the input data in JSON format.<br/>

 ## Screenshots
 ![](../images/pe-form-formly-01.png)